Famous Logo Designers & What They Got Right

 Paula Scher has an impressive list of clients, including Citibank, Coca-Cola, Tiffany & Co, and Microsoft.

-Although her career began as a record designer, working for CBS and Atlantic Records, she is today known for her significant contributions to the graphic design industry, including the iconic Coca-Cola brand identity.
+Although her career began as a record designer, working for CBS and Atlantic Records, she is today known for her significant contributions to the graphic design industry, including her work on Citibank’s brand identity and various Coca-Cola campaigns.
 The brands she worked with had a distinct appeal, with catchy names.
 Since drawings weren’t her strong suit, Scher used typography intensively to foster brand recognition.

 Logotypes or font-based logos became her way of creating compelling designs, and she found it easier to represent the brand’s style through words.